RMerl/asuswrt-merlin/README-merlin.txt

 Download: https://asuswrt.lostrealm.ca/download

 Development news will be posted on Twitter.
-You can also keep a closer eye on development as it happens, through the Github site.
+You can also keep a closer eye on development as it happens, through the Github code repository.

 For support questions, please use the SmallNetBuilder forums whenever possible.
 There's a dedicated Asuswrt-Merlin sub-forum there, under the Asus Wireless section.
+The community there is the primary source of technical support.

 I want to give my special thanks to Asus for showing an interest in this project, and also providing me with support and development devices when needed.
 I also want to thank everyone that has donated through Paypal.
 Much appreciated!

-Finally, special thanks to r00t4rd3d for designing the Asuswrt-Merlin logo.
+Finally, my special thanks to r00t4rd3d for designing the Asuswrt-Merlin logo.